 $1 Million Invested in 11 Organizations

 In late 2019, Rick Steves' Europe launched our Climate Smart Commitment — a program designed to pay back the environmental debt created by our travelers flying to Europe to join our bus tours.
-We estimated that it would take about $30 per tour member, invested smartly, to creatively mitigate this carbon footprint.
-At $30 per person for our 30,000-plus travelers, that amounted to a self-imposed carbon tax of $1 million.
-Inspired by our work in global poverty issues, we chose to innovate a new approach: investing in 11 partner organizations that seek to address climate change through smart development efforts in the developing world.
+At $30 per person for our 30,000-plus travelers, we smartly invested $1 million in a self-imposed carbon tax to creatively mitigate this carbon footprint.
+Inspired by our work in global poverty issues, we chose to innovate a new approach: investing in nonprofit organizations that fight climate change through on-the-ground work in the developing world and government advocacy in the US.

-About half of the world’s population is smallholder farmers and their families.
+About half of the world's population is smallholder farmers and their families.
 And, in their desperation to grow enough food, their farming practices contribute substantially to climate change.
-Our grantee parameters were to support groups working in two ways: by helping developing world farmers do their work in a way that contributed less to climate change by employing climate-smart agriculture techniques (including protecting forests); or by advocating in Congress for smarter American government policies to fight climate change.
+Our goal is to support groups that either work on helping farmers in the developing world contribute less to climate change by employing climate-smart agriculture techniques (including protecting forests) or on advocating in Congress for smarter US government policies to fight climate change.
 (In order to keep their momentum, we have also allowed organizations to invest some of our grant money in combating the impact of COVID-19 in the communities in which they work.)

-We created a portfolio of 11 organizations with missions that fit our goal, giving each between $50,000 and $200,000.
+We selected a portfolio of 11 nonprofit organizations with missions that fit our goal, giving each between $50,000 and $200,000.
 And they immediately started putting those funds to work.
 Despite the global pandemic, these organizations persevered, delivered on their missions, and fulfilled their pledge to be transparent with us.

-Looking ahead, we remain committed to investing $30 per tour member.
+Looking ahead, we remain committed to investing $30 per tour member in our Climate Smart portfolio each year.
 However, COVID-19 cancelled all of our 2020 tours.
 Despite this setback, we are determined to continue our program.
 That's why we pledge to invest 50 percent of what we would have in a normal year — that's $500,000 — for the second year of our Climate Smart Commitment.
-In the next few months, we will review the organizations currently in our portfolio and those that have submitted grant requests to be added.